Continue with Facebook

 Members of MyCOPDTeam often talk about the sounds their lungs make.
 “I started off the day with lots of noises, squeals, squeaks, and other sounds of wheezing,” shared one member.
-“Just no orangutan noises, darn!”
-Another responded, “I’ve got some pops and cracks to join you, LOL!”
+Another responded, “I’ve got some pops and cracks to join you, lol!”

 Chronic obstructive pulmonary disease (COPD) can change the way your breathing sounds.
 Several different respiratory sounds are associated with lung changes in COPD.
 Some of these abnormal breath sounds — also called adventitious breath sounds — are noticeable during everyday life.
 Others can be heard only with a stethoscope or other medical instruments.

-The process of listening to the lungs through a stethoscope is called auscultation, and it’s an important skill pulmonologists and other doctors may use to better understand your lung condition.
-The sounds caused by COPD can provide critical clues about COPD, its progression, and whether there are any COPD complications.
+The process of listening to the lungs through a stethoscope is called auscultation.
+It’s an important skill pulmonologists and other doctors may use to better understand your lung disease.
+The sounds caused by COPD can provide critical clues about your COPD, its progression, and whether there are any COPD complications.
 These sounds can also reveal which parts of the respiratory system are most affected by COPD.

-Keep reading to learn about six different lung sounds that may be associated with COPD.
+Keep reading to learn about six lung sounds that may be associated with COPD.

-Wheezing is the breath sound most commonly associated with COPD.
+Wheezing is a breath sound commonly associated with COPD.
 Wheezes are whistling sounds that happen during breathing.
-Some people liken it to the sound of a deflating balloon.
+Some people liken it to the sound of the air coming out of a balloon.
 Wheezes are usually expiratory sounds, meaning they occur when air is exhaled.
-However, some wheezes are inspiratory sounds, produced when air is inhaled.
+However, some people will also wheeze when they inhale, though it doesn’t occur with inhalation alone.

-Wheezing is often a clue for a COPD diagnosis.
+Wheezing is often a clue that leads to a COPD diagnosis.
 It’s a common symptom of chronic (long-term) bronchitis, one type of COPD.
-In chronic bronchitis, inflammation and mucus block the bronchioles (bronchial tubes), which are small airways in the lungs.
-Wheezing occurs when airflow is forced in and out through these clogged airways.
+In chronic bronchitis, inflammation and mucus block the small airways in the lungs.
+Wheezing occurs when airflow is forced in and out through airways that are partly blocked.

-Wheezing sounds may vary by the stage of COPD.
-In early-stage COPD, you might hear wheezing only when you exhale heavily.
-By stage 2, wheezing may be continual, along with shortness of breath.
+Wheezing sounds may vary depending on the stage of COPD.
+In early-stage COPD, you might not wheeze at all.
+By stage 2, wheezing may be persistent, along with shortness of breath.
+It may get worse when COPD flares up.

-Wheezing can also affect your quality of life and make sleeping difficult.
-“Some chest wheezing woke me up occasionally,” wrote one member of MyCOPDTeam.
+Wheezing can affect your quality of life and make sleeping difficult.
+“Some chest wheezing wakes me up occasionally,” wrote one member of MyCOPDTeam.
 Another shared, “Not so good today.
 Up all night coughing and wheezing.”

-Fortunately, COPD-related wheezing can be treated.
+Fortunately, treating your COPD can help with any wheezing.
 Quitting smoking — or getting rid of sources of secondhand smoke — can help ease wheezing, as can staying inside when the air quality is bad.
 Breathing exercises can also help.
 Make sure you get enough fluids — drink enough water and use a humidifier in your house or at work.
-Hot beverages, like tea, can also help relax the airway.
+Hot beverages, like tea, can also help relax your airways.

 Bronchodilator inhalers and nebulizers can ease wheezing by relaxing the bronchial tubes.
 “Wheezing, so back on my two puffers,” wrote one MyCOPDTeam member.